 Your notes are linked to the index which rebalances monthly among 15 eligible underlying assets.
 Declines in the level of one index underlying asset may offset increases in the levels of the other index underlying assets.
-As a result, the coupon may be eliminated and any return on the index- and thus on your notes- may be reduced or eliminated, which will have the effect of reducing the amount payable in respect of your notes.
+As a result, any return on the index - and thus on your notes - may be reduced or eliminated, which will have the effect of reducing the amount payable in respect of your notes at maturity.

-Because Historical Returns and Realized Volatility Are Measured on an Aggregate Basis, Index Underlying

-Assets Could Include Eligible Underlying Assets With a High Realized Volatility and Could Exclude Eligible Underlying Assets With a High Historical Return
+Because Historical Returns and Realized Volatility Are Measured on an Aggregate Basis, Index Underlying Assets Could Include Eligible Underlying Assets With a High Realized Volatility and Could Exclude Eligible Underlying Assets With a High Historical Return